Hima-101/Personal-Finance-Insight-Dashboard-using-Power-BI-/README.md

-The project is made step by step as follows:
+*The project is made step by step as follows*

 •	Data Collection: Gather personal financial data (income, expenses) in an Excel file.